Adron/adron.github.io/_working/contents/docs/CODESHIP-part-II-dockerizing-golang/index.md

 ]
 ```

-Alright, this example covers the core features.
-I've setup a schema and database key value pair, which I've set here to a relational schema setup for the portgresql relational database.
+This example covers the core features.
+I've setup a schema and database key value pair, which I've set here to a relational schema setup for a Postgresql relational database.
 The connection parameter would be an array of key value pairs that would have the necessary information for connecting to the database.
 Below that the structure is where the database, which will be filled with generated data, is described.

-At this point there are many other stories and features requests I could come up with.
-But before getting to far ahead of ourselves, there are some specific things we could break out right now to put together.
-I'll get right into that, and step back into describing features after getting more of a feel for building this API service.
+At this point there are many other stories and feature requests I could come up with.
+At this point I know enough of the story to start building out some more of the systemic elements that are needed.
+I'll get right into that and step back into describing features after getting more of a feel for building this API service.

+## Next Step Dependencies

+I really need to get into the services at this point.
+Get something working to actually work from.
+Similar to how I have already put together the actual build.
+At the end of the last article in this series I had written a *hello world* style service, but that won't cut it.
+For this I want to use something that has features and capabilities focused around microservices.
+This could and should cut back on a lot of the standard work that is needed.
+For this I'll use [go-kit](https://github.com/go-kit/kit).

+To get this library, I use the standard [Go Get](https://golang.org/cmd/go/) command.
+This command will retrieve an available dependency.
+In this case I want to get the go-kit and start using it.

+`go get github.com/go-kit/kit`

+Go-kit focuses on a few key goals.
+The framework is designed to operate in a heterogenous environment, with the intent to communicate with any and all non go-kit services.
+RPC is the primary messaging pattern, it includes pluggable transport and serialization, and is designed to operate with existing infrastructures.

 ```javascript